Trends in comic art sales for investors, hobbyists, and fans

 Time period, artist, character... there's so many variables-- what are the truly important factors to focus on for original comic book art?

 The CAT Price Guide is a multi-year partnership with fans and professionals to thoughfully answer questions related to sharing market data and deriving meaningful grading systems.
 The ultimate goal is not to hurt the professionals in the industry, but rather to strengthen the original comic book art industry for everyone.
-The first edition of this unique guide to original comic book art catalogues thousands of pages of art by about 30 artists.
-Check out the images below to see examples of the visual and analytical information in the first edition of the Comic Art Trends Price Guide.
+The first two editions of this unique guide to original comic book art catalogued tens of thousands of pages of art by about 70 artists.
+Check out the images below to see examples of the visual and analytical information in the Comic Art Trends Price Guide.

 Naturally, it has to have pictures of some of the most fantastic comic art ever produced.
 Thanks to Heritage Auctions for permission to use their images!
 Each picture includes basic information such as the name(s) of the artist(s) and a description of the page.
 I also include info such as price and date sold.
 Of big value to the reader, I indicate the CAT score for each page.
 Looking at the provided examples in my book and social media outlets is a simple help to the reader who wants to learn how to differentiate artwork using the CAT Scale.

 Each artist section is populated with tables of sales data.
 A separate table is included for each series title.
 The pages are ordered with newest sales listed first since those sales are most relevant from a current price perspective.
 Each page is identified by title, issue number, and location such as page 15 or "C" for Cover.
 Some pages came to market as a lot.
 Group sales or Complete Story sales are identified by Gx or CSx, where 'x' represents the number of pages.
 Other imporant information in the table includes the Publication Date, Sold Date, Price, Source of Sale, and sometimes a comment.
 The unique information only found in the CAT price guide is the CAT score.
-See Grading Companion for more info.
+The CAT grading scale is REVISED and SIMPLIFIED.
+The 2023 downloads include discussion on the updated scale.
+The Grading Companion is currently OUT OF DATE, but I'll work on it when I get a chance.
+Download the first 2023 Edition for the updated grading guide.
 One other piece of information is the CGR (Compounded Growth Rate).
 This statistic is useful because it directly compares sales price for a particular page that has sold more than once.

 Graphs are visual tools to summarize data.
 Hundreds of sales can be captured in a single picture.
 I present three different forms of graphs in the Comic Art Trends Price Guide.
 Since there are so many factors that affect price and demand, it is not enough to show a bubble plot of sales.
 In fact, data must not only be viewed over time, but also according to grade.
 Here are the graphs I present for the original comic book art included in this book: